bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-asymmetric-numeral-systems.rst

 binary string iteratively (from MSB to LSB) to its natural number representation.
-Inversely, we can convert from any natural number to iteratively recover the binary digit :math:`b_{i+1}` and the next resulting natural number without that idgit, we can use the following decoding function:
+Inversely, we can convert from any natural number to iteratively recover the binary digit :math:`b_{i+1}` and the next resulting natural number without that digit, we can use the following decoding function:

 .. math::